Salesforce

 OAuth (Client Credentials)

 Omnata does not provide a centralized OAuth app for all customers to use.
-Instead, you will create a private Connected App within your Salesforce instance.
+Instead, you will create a External Client App within your Salesforce instance.

 Currently, the Authorization Code flow is not available due to incompatibilities with Snowflake OAuth secrets.

-• Leave the default Callback URL, this will not actually be used
+1. Put https://localhost as the URL, this will not actually be used since we aren't using Authorization code flows

 • Manage user data via APIs (api)